Maurito Lim

-Maurito Lim, also known as Chairman Mau, (c.
+Maurito Lim, also known as Chairman Mau (c.
 1944 – February 14, 2015), a Filipino journalist for the DYRD-AM radio station in Tagbilaran, Bohol, Philippines, was killed outside of his radio station.
-According to officials, Lim has been known for criticizing local officials allegedly involved in the illegal drug trade which could be the cause of his death.
+According to officials, Lim has been known for criticizing local officials allegedly involved in the illegal drug trade, which could be the cause of his death.

 Personal

-At one point in his life, Maurito Lim used to work as an engineer for National Power Corporation but then switched jobs to teach at the University of Bohol.
-He and his wife Nunilone Lim were married for 44 years and had two daughters.
+At one point in his life, Maurito Lim used to work as an engineer for the National Power Corporation but then switched jobs to teach at the University of Bohol.
+He and his wife, Nunilone Lim, were married for 44 years and had two daughters.

 Career

 He first started broadcasting in the 1970s when he hosted a program called "Kuya Rito."
 Kuya Rito was a public service program that aired on the radio station DYTR-AM, which is also in Bohol.
 He stopped doing the program in the 1980s when he decided to focus on his teaching career.
 In 2000, Lim bought airtime every Sunday from between 8 p.m. to 9 p.m. for another program, called "Harana," which was broadcast on the radio station DYRD-AM.
 About 10 years later, Lim started another program, called "Chairman Mao on Board."

 Lim, also bought a daily 30-minute segment on his radio station at dyRD called “Lactopafi,” in which he advertised his health supplement that he sold outside of his radio and journalism career.